pkestene/patc_kokkos/code/exercises/mandelbrot_kokkos/README.md

 A minimalistic kokkos example to compute Mandelbrot set and illustrate asynchronous memory copy (i.e. overlap between a computationnal functor and a deep copy operation).

+A reference serial version is proposed.

+Before trying to do a kokkos version, make a symbolic to kokkos source (where you performed git clone of kokkos sources), e.g. something like:
+       ln -s $HOME/kokkos .

 Three versions provided:

 * basic : Mandelbrot set is computed in a single Kokkos functor.
 Can be used